PelionIoT/manifest-tool/README.md

 In a new project that will support the update client, run the following command:

 ```
-$ manifest-tool init -d "<company domain name>" -m "<product model identifier>" -a "<Mbed Cloud API Key>" -S "<Mbed Cloud Alternative API address>"
+$ manifest-tool init -d "<company domain name>" -m "<product model identifier>" -a "<Device Management API Key>" -S "<Device Management Alternative API address>"
 ```

 Note that you do not need to enter `-S` for the production environment.

-The manifest tool is able to use the Mbed Cloud Python SDK to upload firmware and manifests to Mbed Cloud.
+The manifest tool is able to use the Device Management Python SDK to upload firmware and manifests to Device Management.
 If you do not require this feature, you can call `manifest-tool init` with fewer arguments:

 ```
 $ manifest-tool init -d "<company domain name>" -m "<product model identifier>"